andreysaf/PDF-SDK-Evaluation-2021/README.md

 #### First impressions

 Getting started was just as quick as PDF.js Express, thanks to good guides.
-The UI and annotations were available straight out of the box as well as some of more advanced PDF capabilities like redaction and digital signatures.
+The UI and annotations were available straight out of the box as well as some of the more advanced PDF capabilities like redaction and digital signatures.
 It is nice to see support for MS Office files client-side without introducing another UI or a library.

 Pros
 + simple to get started